49 To-Do’s in Jackson Hole, Wyoming

 24. Chicken pizza at the Brew Pub (Snake River Brewery - downtown Jackson).
 Any beer at the Brew Pub - micro brewed on the premises.

-27. Try Pica’s restaurant near Albertsons in downtown Jackson.
+27. Try Pica’s Mexican Taqueria restaurant near Albertsons in downtown Jackson.
 There’s a florist and a few other shops next to them.
 They have great Mexican food, terrific margaritas.
 The fish tacos are my favs.

-29. Any meal or snack at the Bunnery (downtown Jackson)
+29. Any meal or snack at The Bunnery (downtown Jackson)

 31. Dinner & oyster shooters at the The Rendezvous Bistro.
 My husband loves the green oyster shooters, I love the red ones.
 Try both.
 (South of downtown Jackson)